gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env_powershell.md

       --alsologtostderr                     log to standard error as well as files (no effect when -logtostderr=true) --alsologtostderrthreshold severity   logs at or above this threshold go to stderr when -alsologtostderr=true (no effect when -logtostderr=true)
-      --config string                       config file (default is ~/.garden/gardenctl-v2.yaml) --legacy-stderr-threshold-behavior    If true, stderrthreshold is ignored when logtostderr=true (legacy behavior).
+      --config string                       config file (default is ~/.garden/gardenctl-v2.yaml) --kubeconfig-access-level string      Override default kubeconfig access level for shoots/managed-seeds.
+One of "admin", "viewer", "auto".
+      --legacy-stderr-threshold-behavior    If true, stderrthreshold is ignored when logtostderr=true (legacy behavior).
 If false, stderrthreshold is honored even when logtostderr=true (default true)
       --log-backtrace-at traceLocation      when logging hits line file:N, emit a stack trace (default :0) --log-dir string                      If non-empty, write log files in this directory (no effect when -logtostderr=true)